Preschoolers are going to love making and playing with this cute paper bag crow puppet this fall season!

 Don’t put away those paper bags just yet.
 Here’s another fun idea for using them to make these cute paper bag frog puppets.

 Gnomes have been all the rage this past year!
-Use our free template to make these cute gnome finger puppets for kids to play with.
+Use our template to make these cute gnome finger puppets for kids to play with.

 Check out our list of over 20 fun ways to turn paper bags into animal puppet crafts!